 Enforcement of Arbitral Awards in the Asia-Pacific

-The Model Law was designed to ‘assist States in reforming and modernizing their laws on arbitral procedure so as to take into account the particular features and needs of international commercial arbitration’6 in a bid to achieve uniformity of the law of arbitral procedures across jurisdictions.7 Of particular importance for the purposes of this article, the Model Law provides states with guidelines on the enforcement of arbitral awards.
+The Model Law was designed to ‘assist states in reforming and modernising their laws on arbitral procedure so as to take into account the particular features and needs of international commercial arbitration’6 in a bid to achieve uniformity of the law of arbitral procedures across jurisdictions.7 Of particular importance for the purposes of this article, the Model Law provides states with guidelines on the enforcement of arbitral awards.
 This is found in articles 35 and 36 of the Model Law, which provide:

 Chapter VIII.
 Recognition and Enforcement of Awards

 Article 35.
 Recognition and enforcement

 - An arbitral award, irrespective of the country in which it was made, shall be recognized as binding and, upon application in writing to the competent court, shall be enforced subject to the provisions of this article and of article 36.

 - The party relying on an award or applying for its enforcement shall supply the original award or a copy thereof.
 If the award is not made in an official language of this State, the court may request the party to supply a translation thereof into such language.

 Article 36.
 Grounds for refusing recognition or enforcement

 - Recognition or enforcement of an arbitral award, irrespective of the country in which it was made, may be refused only: